mu-tao/safe-transfer/README.md

    4.a.
 Review all the items in the transfer details to ensure you are transferring to and from the correct keys.
 This should be a wallet under your control.

    4.b.
-Find the file which was outputed by the above script when you ran the `safe_transfer.py` command.
+Find the file `extrinsic_output.json` which was outputed by the above script when you ran the `safe_transfer.py` command.
+   > It will be in the same directory that you ran this command from.

    4.c.
 Join or enter the Bittensor Discord server by following this link: [https://discord.gg/bittensor](https://discord.gg/bittensor).

    4.d.
-Navigate to the `⛑・safe_transfer` channel and find the member who has commented in this channel with the username `help_safe_transfer`.
+Navigate to the `bridge_transfer` channel in the Bittensor discord and find the message from Const that says "Message this bot with your transaction details file: @bridge_transaction_bot"

    4.e.
-Click on their username and send them a direct message with the **file** outputed by script.
+Click on **@bridge_transaction_bot** and open a private DM with the Bot by clicking the Profile Picture > Send Message.

-   4.e.
-The verified `help_safe_transfer` user will give you further instructions.
+   4.f.
+Ensure that your discord permissions are permissive enought to talk with users that are not your friends.
+        > Go to User Settings > Privacy & Safety on your Discord.
+        > Ensure that "Allow direct messages from server members" is enabled.

+   4.f.
+Type "/help" into the direct message channel with the Bot.

+   4.g.
+Upload the `extrinsic_output.json` file your previously generated when running `safe_transfer.py`

 ---